 If you are suffering from a disability, there are two programs that you can take advantage of and they are Social Security Disability Insurance (SSI) and Supplemental Security Income (SSI).
 These benefits are designed to help you make ends meet in the event that you are deemed unable to work because of a disability.
-However, you have to have been previously employed to apply, and really should utilize a lawyer serving Pennsylvania and New Jersey.
+However, you have to have been previously employed to apply, and really should utilize a good disability attorney in Boston.

 SSDI benefits come from the federal income tax that has been deducted from your paycheck throughout the years.
 How much each person is paid can vary.
 They can be paid very little or be paid over $2,000 per month.
 It depends on how much money has been earned and how much in social security tax has been deducted from paychecks.
 There are no asset or income rules.
 You could have a million dollars in your savings account and your spouse makes $8,000 a month and it wouldn’t matter.